python/cpython/Doc/library/base64.rst

    generate URL or filesystem safe Base64 strings.
 The default is ``None``, for which the standard Base64 alphabet is used.

-   The encoded string is returned.
+   The encoded byte string is returned.

 .. function:: b64decode(s, altchars=None)

-   Decode a Base64 encoded string.
+   Decode a Base64 encoded byte string.

    *s* is the string to decode.
 Optional *altchars* must be a string of at least length 2 (additional characters are ignored) which specifies the alternative alphabet used instead of the ``+`` and ``/`` characters.

-   The decoded string is returned.
+   The decoded byte string is returned.
 A :exc:`TypeError` is raised if *s* were incorrectly padded or if there are non-alphabet characters present in the string.

 .. function:: standard_b64encode(s)

-   Encode string *s* using the standard Base64 alphabet.
+   Encode byte string *s* using the standard Base64 alphabet.

 .. function:: standard_b64decode(s)

-   Decode string *s* using the standard Base64 alphabet.
+   Decode byte string *s* using the standard Base64 alphabet.

 .. function:: urlsafe_b64encode(s)

-   Encode string *s* using a URL-safe alphabet, which substitutes ``-`` instead of ``+`` and ``_`` instead of ``/`` in the standard Base64 alphabet.
+   Encode byte string *s* using a URL-safe alphabet, which substitutes ``-`` instead of ``+`` and ``_`` instead of ``/`` in the standard Base64 alphabet.
 The result can still contain ``=``.

 .. function:: urlsafe_b64decode(s)

-   Decode string *s* using a URL-safe alphabet, which substitutes ``-`` instead of ``+`` and ``_`` instead of ``/`` in the standard Base64 alphabet.
+   Decode byte string *s* using a URL-safe alphabet, which substitutes ``-`` instead of ``+`` and ``_`` instead of ``/`` in the standard Base64 alphabet.

 .. function:: b32encode(s)

-   Encode a string using Base32.  *s* is the string to encode.
+   Encode a byte string using Base32.  *s* is the string to encode.
 The encoded string is returned.

 .. function:: b32decode(s, casefold=False, map01=None)

-   Decode a Base32 encoded string.
+   Decode a Base32 encoded byte string.

    *s* is the string to decode.
 Optional *casefold* is a flag specifying whether a lowercase alphabet is acceptable as input.
 For security purposes, the default